- Quinine Sulfate

 Is it available over-the-counter?

-You will need a prescription to be able to buy Quinine Sulphate online from our UK pharmacy.
-This can be obtained via our secure consultation facility.
+You will need a prescription to be able to buy Quinine Sulphate from a UK pharmacy.

 Is it right for me?